buiilding/Coact-1_Implementation/README.md

 # CoAct-1 Multi-Agent Computer Automation System

-This directory contains the CoAct-1 implementation - a replica (not the exact code) of a closed-source agent architecture for Computer-Use that controls computers using vision (the eye) and code (the programmer).
-CoAct-1 uses three specialized AI agents working in coordination to automate complex computer tasks on virtual desktops.
+This directory contains the CoAct-1 implementation — a replica (not the exact code) of a closed-source agent architecture for Computer-Use that enables computer control through both vision (the eye) and code (the programmer).
+At its core, CoAct-1 is built on top of the CUA (Computer Use Agent) framework, which provides the foundational abstraction layers for agents, computer interaction, and core utilities.
+The implementation leverages and modifies the original agent, computer, and core directories from the CUA repository, adapting them to align with the CoAct hierarchical architecture.

 ## Overview